-The properties of an ideal gas are all lined in one formula of the form
+The properties of an ideal gas are all summarized in one formula of the form:

 Tis the temperature of the gas, measured in Kelvins.

-To find any of these values, simply enter the other ones in the ideal gas law calculator.
+To find any of these values, simply enter the other ones into the ideal gas law calculator.

-For example, if you want to calculate the volume of 40 moles of a gas under the pressure of 1013 hPa and in the temperature 250 K, the result will be equal to:
+For example, if you want to calculate the volume of 40 moles of a gas under a pressure of 1013 hPa and at a temperature of 250 K, the result will be equal to:

 Ideal gas constant